near/threshold-signatures/src/crypto/proofs/README.md

 Proves knowledge of a scalar `x` such that `x * G = X` (where `G` is the group generator).
 This is the standard Schnorr identification protocol made non-interactive.

 **Used in:**
-- DKG (proof of knowledge of the secret polynomial's constant term)
-- OT-based ECDSA triple generation (rounds 2 and 4)
+- OT-based ECDSA triple generation

 ### `dlogeq.rs` -- Discrete Log Equality Proof